JuliaLang/julia/doc/src/manual/modules.md

 ```

 !!! note
-    Qualifying the names being used as in `using NiceStuff: NiceStuff, nice` is recommended over plain
+    Qualifying the names being used as in `using Foo: Foo, f` is
-    `using Foo` for released packages, and other code which is meant to be re-used in the future with
+	recommended over plain `using Foo` for released packages, and other
+	code which is meant to be re-used in the future with updated dependencies
-    updated dependencies or future versions of julia.
+	or future versions of julia.

     The reason for this is if another dependency starts to export one of the
     same names as `Foo` the code will error due to an ambiguity in which
     package the name should be taken from.
 This is especially problematic in
-    released packages which should be forward-compatible with future releases
+    released packages which needs to be forward-compatible with the future
-    of their dependencies.
-For example, when `Foo = "1"` and `Bar = 2` are listed in `[deps]`
-    section of the `Project.toml` of your package, it should be compatible
-    with the future releases of Foo 1.x and Bar 2.y which both export a
-    function `baz`).
+    releases.

+	For example, if your package has dependancies `Foo` version `1` and `Bar`
+	version `2`, and you write `using Foo, Bar` the current versions may not
+	have any conflicting names, but if in a minor non-breaking release of `Bar`
+	version 2.x it also exports the name `f`, then suddenly calling the function
+	`f` will error because the name has become ambigious.
+This issue can be
-    That issue can be avoided by explicitly listing what names you want to use
-    from which modules.
+	avoided by explicitly listing what names you want to use from which modules.

 Julia has two forms for seemingly the same thing because only `import ModuleName: f` allows adding methods to `f`